 Themes and issues of both biblical and contemporary theology of mission are surveyed and reviewed, leading to the formulation of theological foundation for missionary effort, mission practice and mobilization.
 3 credits

 IS709 - Contextualization

 This seminar will cover the debate and literature concerning contextualization.
 Theological, theoretical, and methodological dimension of contextualization are being covered in a seminar format in this course.
-3 credits compared.
-Specific methodologies and skills (e.g., ethnography, survey) will be studied with the expressed purpose of preparing students to conduct research for their dissertation.
 3 credits

 IS710 - Integrated Research Methodology